 Emily Lancaster, Lead Farmer and Market Outreach Coordinator, serves the Animal Welfare Approved program in farmer and market outreach.
 She is a frequent guest of farm groups, agricultural conferences, and other food-related events.
 Emily works to recruit farmers to be a part of the Animal Welfare Approved program, and to support those farmers through her outreach to consumers.
 She believes strongly that consumer education is the key to keeping high welfare family farmers in our communities.

-Tim Linquist, Auditor, graduated from Cal Poly San Luis Obispo in 2000.
+Tim Linquist, Auditor and Slaughter Specialist, graduated from Cal Poly San Luis Obispo in 2000.
 He was born and raised on a cattle ranch in northern California and has been involved in animal production for his entire life including chickens, pigs, sheep, cattle and now goats.
 Tim has worked in the meat industry for the past 10 years and currently runs 300 meat goats for weed and brush control and is developing niche markets for restaurants and specialty shops.
 His wife Lynda and their two sons operate the family’s meat goat operation in Wilder, Idaho.